soyeison/technical-challenge-salva/README.md

 ## Notes

-Docker is configured to expose the API Gateway on port 3001.
+Docker is configured to expose the API Gateway on port 80.
 By navigating to .../api-docs, you will find the Swagger documentation for all the endpoints exposed to the client.
 (Not all created endpoints are listed.
-Some are used internally, such as user creation or stock reduction)
+Some are used internally, such as user creation or stock reduction).
+[Here is the link.](http://ec2-3-145-20-78.us-east-2.compute.amazonaws.com/api-docs/)